coddingtonbear/django-census-places/readme.markdown

 Introduction
 ============

 Do you have GPS data that you would like to populate with City & State information?
-This Django application allows you to import census-designated place shapefiles provided by the United States Census, and then utilize that data to find the city and state for any given point.
+This Django application allows you to import census-designated place shapefiles provided by the United States Census, and then utilize that data to find the city and state for any given point within the United States.

 Use
 ---